 When I got an unexpected five days off in a row due to a holiday, I took the chance to visit a part of Thailand that I haven’t seen yet.
-Despite living here for over a year, I’ve seen a very small amount of this country.
-I decided to take a spontaneous trip to Udon Thani located in the Isaan region.
-Isaan is to the north-east of Bangkok and is the region that borders the south of Laos and the west of Cambodia.
-I’ve been wanting to spend some time in Isaan so let’s go!
+Despite living here for over a year, I’ve seen a very small amount of this country due to how much there is to do here!
+Anyways, I took a spontaneous trip to Udon Thani located in the Issan region.
+Issan is to the north-east of Bangkok and is the region that borders the south of Laos and the west of Cambodia.
+I’ve been wanting to spend some time in Issan so let’s go!

 How to get to Udon Thani